Why doesn’t automated scheduling work in a small manufacturing company?

 When your plan is updated, it’s time to compare machines and workers using the abilities matrix.
 You fill the rows and columns with the names of workers, matching them with machines/operations and marking their fluency level.
 An automated scheduling system cannot make correct decisions or delegate the job to the right person without this information.

-The last thing you have to do is connect your software to a time and attendance system and see who is present at work and can physically do the job.
+he last thing you have to do is connect your software to a time and attendance system and see who is present at work and can physically do the job.
 Imagine a situation when 2 out of 10 workers fail to turn up for their shift.
 The perfect plan must be adjusted quickly; otherwise, it will generate more mistakes and chaos.

-3. Advanced norms of work and the technology of products
+Advanced norms of work and the technology of products

 Most products you make in 99% of cases need a minimum of 2-3 operations in the production process.
-To each operation, you should assign norms (time, number of pieces, efficiency), so it’s clear how long it takes to produce something or how many pieces per hour your workers should make.
+For each operation, you should assign norms (time, number of pieces, efficiency), so it’s clear how long it takes to produce something or how many pieces per hour your workers should make.
 For the benefit of automated scheduling, the norms must be precise.

 For example, if you have to make 100 pieces and the time-lapse is 10-15 seconds per piece, the total discrepancy is huge (10-sec x 100 pieces).
 It is no longer a tiny delay but a miscalculated holdup.
 The efficiency should be calculated to an accuracy of one second, including setting up and changeover times.

-The software needs complete information on stock levels with raw materials delivery dates (and delivery confirmation), the exact number of orders, the BOM for each product.
-The connection between the warehouse and shop floor is essential: the information flow must be smooth and precise; without it, automatic planning won’t work.
+The software needs complete information on stock levels with raw materials delivery dates (and delivery confirmation), the exact number of orders, and the BOM for each product.
+The connection between the warehouse and the shop floor is essential: the information flow must be smooth and precise; without it, automatic planning won’t work.

-There is also an issue of managing leftovers and collecting information on reusable stock.
-Not only small manufacturing companies have that problem.
-For example, let’s say that you have produced a 2.5-meter pipe, and there is still 50 centimetres of raw material left in stock.
-Can you use it for other projects?
-Well, it depends.
 Technically speaking, it’s still in stock, but will your advanced automated system allow you to access it?
 Each order must be entered into the system first, with all the products and technology (the exact amount of raw materials needed).
 Only if you include this data in the software can you use leftovers.
 So although you have raw materials in stock, the system won’t allow you to use them without precise information.

 Are automated scheduling systems the evil of this world or are we here in the wrong?